blueburncz/Forms/README.md

 ## Contributing

 Forms is open for pull requests!
 You're welcome to choose any of the open issues or open a new one yourself and start a discussion.
 It is mandatory that your code follows the [BBMOD Coding Style](https://github.com/blueburncz/BBMOD/wiki/Coding-style)!
+(Just replace "BBMOD" prefix with "FORMS".)
 If you're unsure about anything, feel free to hop into our Discord and ask! 😊